-Stanford Day of Giving May 13th, 2026
+Stanford Day of Giving is today - May 13th, 2026

 If you want to meet my team here is a link to a zoom call we had last week where Dr Kim explains the teams involvement/structure and Dr Khodadaust gives an update on their research.
 He would have been an amazing science teacher!!!